NVIDIA/nvmath-python/docs/sphinx/distributed-apis/fft/index.rst

 that can be directly called from the host to efficiently perform discrete Fourier transformations on multi-node multi-GPU systems at scale.
 Both stateless function-form APIs and stateful class-form APIs are provided to support a spectrum of N-dimensional FFT operations.
-These include forward and inverse transformations for complex-to-complex (C2C) transforms.
+These include forward and inverse complex-to-complex (C2C) transformations, as well as complex-to-real (C2R) and real-to-complex (R2C) transforms:

 - N-dimensional forward C2C FFT transform by :func:`nvmath.distributed.fft.fft`.
 - N-dimensional inverse C2C FFT transform by :func:`nvmath.distributed.fft.ifft`.
+- N-dimensional forward R2C FFT transform by :func:`nvmath.distributed.fft.rfft`.
+- N-dimensional inverse C2R FFT transform by :func:`nvmath.distributed.fft.irfft`.
 - All types of N-dimensional FFT by stateful :class:`nvmath.distributed.fft.FFT`.

 .. note::